spooozy/pet-phone-book/docs/ARCHITECTURE.md

 # Project Architecture

-The document describes an architecture of the project and high-level details about how the main app works.
+The document describes an architecture of the project and high-level details about how the app works.

 ## Overview